Matthew 26

 [70] But he denied before them all, saying, I do not know what you say.

-Comments Matthew 26:70 This behavior is human nature.
-When people are confronted, they will try to find a way out, even by lying, just to get out of the situation; this is the human nature of sin.
+Comments Matthew 26:70 This behavior is the human way: when people are confronted, they will try to find a way out, even by lying, just to get out of the situation; this is the human nature of sin.

 [71] Then having gone out to the porch, another maid saw him, and says to those in that place, This was with Jesus of Nazareth.

-Comments Matthew 26:71 Note that in verse 69, the servant girl calls Jesus the Galilean, and here, someone else calls Him Jesus of Nazareth.
-Among people, He was known by these names.
+Comments Matthew 26:71 Note that in verse 69, the servant girl calls Jesus the Galilean, and here someone else calls him Jesus of Nazareth.
+Among people, the Lord Jesus was known by these names.
 There have been many arguments about where He was from.

 [72] And again he denied with an oath, I do not know the Man.

-Comments Matthew 26:72 We can see here clearly the power of fear covering over the reason.
+Comments Matthew 26:72 Here, we can clearly see the power of fear covering over reason.

 [73] Also, after a little while, those standing by, having come, they said to Peter, Surely you also are one of them; for even your speech gives you away.